 Start with a small carrier.
-Your usual carrier you use for vet trips is ideal.
-Many owners use the Aladino Medium Pet Carrier.
+The usual carrier that you use for vet trips is ideal.

 Clean the carrier so it smells neutral, and put some bedding in the bottom.
 Put in all the rats you wish to introduce.
 Make sure you provide a water source.
 In these carriers, you may be to push the nozzle of a water bottle either through the holes in the lid, or the slots in the side.
+If you can’t get a water bottle in, then make sure you provide water in the form of something like cucumber or watermelon.
 If you have more rats, a cat carrier can work well.
 For small groups, a cat carrier is a great second stage.

 You want a space small enough so the rats will touch each other when lying down, and without too much height.
 It seems cruel, but this is the safest, least stressful way to combine two groups of rats.
 Don’t add anything else at this stage.

-When any banging and squeaking has stopped, wait for them to settle down in a cosy rat pile, like the above.
+When any banging and squeaking has stopped, wait for them to settle down in a cozy rat pile, like the above.
 This is what you’re looking for.
 When you’ve got a nice pile, leave them be for at least an hour.
-Many owners leave the rats in the carrier over night to be really sure the first disputes are over.
+Many owners leave the rats in the carrier overnight to be really sure the first disputes are over.
 This is perfectly safe, as long as you keep the carrier in earshot.